RoyNkem/nigerian-constitution/constitution/chapter-vi.md

  (d) he has been educated up to at least School Certificate level or its equivalent

- A person shall be qualified for election to the office of the President if -

 #### Section 132

 1. An election to the office of President shall be held on a date to be appointed by the Independent National Electoral Commission